clarkmyfancy/LifeLog/README.md

   - completed work
   - feature ideas
   - noticed bugs
+  - problems encountered with descriptions of how they were solved
 - [Goalboard](https://trello.com/b/82O5xSIu/lifelog-goalboard)
   - (an experiment to replace "sprint backlog") contains the single aim of the current sprint and the breakdown of tasks to achieve that goal